 Fluorosis stains are characterized by white or brown spots on the teeth, creating a mottled appearance.
 See the photographs on the right.

 They are caused from the consumption of too much fluoride while the teeth are forming.
-Fluoride is permanently incorporated into the structure of the teeth.

 If there is too much fluoride, you will see fluorosis mottling in the teeth.
 This can happen with well water that has an excess of fluoride.
 It can also happen when children are given fluoride supplements on top of what is in the water.
 Or it can happen if children swallow excessive amounts of fluoridated toothpaste.
 (Parental supervision of the toothbrushing of young children is recommended, and they should be limited to a pea-sized drop of toothpaste on the brush.)